dominodatalab/domino-research/bridge/README.md

 #### 2. Query your Deployed Models

 That's it!
-Bridge will begin syncing model versions from MlFlow and running them on Localhost.
-When you push a new version, bridge will update the `latest` endpoint.
+Bridge will begin syncing model versions from MLflow and running them on Localhost.
+When you push a new version, Bridge will update the `latest` endpoint.
 If you tag a new version for `Staging` or `Production`, Bridge will update the respective endpoint.
 Welcome to RegistryOps :tada:.

 To query your models, send a POST request to `localhost:3000/<ModelName>/<Stage>/invocations` with a JSON and headers body matching the [MLflow model deployment docs](https://www.mlflow.org/docs/latest/models.html#deploy-mlflow-models).
 - The Stage is one of `Latest`, `Staging` and `Production`.
 If you get a 404 error, make sure you have a version in the model that is in the stage you are querying.